Lamor Whitehead

-Lamor Miller-Whitehead, also known as "Pastor Bling Bling" (born April 30, 1978), is an American Protestant pastor, scammer, and convicted felon, known also for his close relationship with New York City Mayor Eric Adams and his ostentatious displays of wealth.
+Lamor Miller-Whitehead, also known as "Pastor Bling Bling" (born April 30, 1978), is an American Protestant pastor known also for his close relationship with New York City Mayor Eric Adams and his ostentatious displays of wealth.
 In 2022, the high-profile pastor was robbed during a live-streamed service in Brooklyn.
 He was convicted of fraud in May 2024 and is currently jailed in New York.
 On June 18, 2024, he was sentenced to nine years for fraud.

 Early life and education

 Whitehead was born in 1978.
 He claims he is the son of Arthur Miller Jr. who died in police custody following a traffic stop; however, Arthur Miller Jr. only has one son (who was 12 years old when his father was murdered) according to his surviving family's website.
 At the time of his death, Arthur had 4 children ages 8–16.

 Following high school, Whitehead secured athletic scholarship offers from Shaw University and Farmingdale University before studying accounting and videography at Eastern New Mexico University.
 Following his return to New York, he began a career as a mortgage broker.

 Whitehead later studied at New York Theological Seminary.
 He completed his studies with a Ministry in Human Services certificate from the Theological Institution of Rising Hope Inc., which is accredited through Nyack College.
 He is a licensed New York State Chaplain and a certified marriage and funeral officiant.